chipy1209/chipy1209/README.md

 - 🔭 I worked for [Delivery Hero/foodpanda](https://www.deliveryhero.com/), Trend Micro
 - 🌱 I’m currently learning more about equitable and inclusive design
 - 👯 I’m looking to collaborate with engineering teams remotely
-- 📫 How to reach me:[Linkedin](https://www.linkedin.com/in/benitahuang/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/benitahuang/)
 - ⚡ Fun fact: Inappropriate to share here